evsynthacademy/report-findings/modules/Abstract/_posts/2001-01-06-abstract-example-continued.md

 ---
-  title: "Structured Abstract Example Continued"
+  title: "Example Continued"
 ---

-## Structured Abstract Example Continued
+## Example Continued

 - **Data Synthesis:**<br>
 Eighty-three studies met eligibility criteria.
 In 5 of 7 RCTs, PTRAS and medical therapy led to similar BP control in patients with ARAS, and no RCTs showed statistically significant differences in kidney function, mortality, RRT, cardiovascular events, or pulmonary edema.